 New Year's Eve is definitely the biggest party of the year.
-While it's great to pop the cork on a bottle of Champagne as the ball drops, there's plenty of time before that to enjoy an exquisite cocktail or two.
+While it's great to pop the cork on a bottle of Champagne as the ball drops at midnight, there's plenty of time before that to enjoy an exquisite cocktail or two.
 We've rounded up our favorite drinks for grown-ups to ring in the new year, from sparkling Champagne cocktails, and swanky liquor-based stunners, to fancy punches that will light up your festive party.

 A delightfully simple cocktail recipe, few drinks are as perfect for a New Year's Eve party as the "Happy New Year."
 That really is the name of this cocktail and it's a vibrant drink with great appeal.
 The sparkling mix includes brandy, ruby port, and orange juice, creating a fabulous base that will dress up your favorite Champagne.

 What drinker doesn't love a boozy cocktail that can double as dessert?
 Always elegant, the chocolate martini is a snap to make with just vodka and crème de cacao, and will satisfy your sweet tooth on evenings when you'd like a cocktail.
 Dress it up for a New Year's party by rimming the glass with cocoa powder, and garnishing with your choice of chocolate candy.

 The brandy Alexander is a luscious, warming cocktail that has charmed drinkers for over a century.
 Some may call it retro, but we call it timeless.
 Smooth, silky, indulgent, and creamy, you won't believe how easy it is to whip up with just three ingredients.
 This is the classic recipe, made using equal parts brandy, cream, and crème de cacao.